Dragon Ball Z: Budokai Tenkaichi: Dragon Ball Z: Tenkaichi Tag Team (2010)

 The game focuses on two on two fights.
 "Dragon Walker" is the main story mode, following the events of the manga and anime series.
 Other modes include "Battle 100", where the player fights many teams; and "Free Battle", where the player can fight any team of their choice.
 Other features include the ability to perform fusions, and upgrade characters using "D-POINTS", the game's main currency.

 Characters

 All four games includes characters in various versions, forms, and transformations.
-This list uses the majority of character names as featured in the most recent game in the series, Sparking!
+This table uses the majority of character names as featured in the most recent game in the series, Sparking!
 Zero.